simone-f/compare-to-osm/README.md

         pyhton ./compare-to-osm.py -h

-Analyse the data descripted in `config.cfg` and create/update the output files (`./data/out/*`):
+Analyse the data descripted in `config.cfg` and create or update the output files (`./data/out/*`):

+        pyhton ./compare-to-osm.py --analyse

+Read output files and generate the files used by the map (`./html/data/*`)

-        pyhton ./compare-to-osm.py
+        pyhton ./compare-to-osm.py --update_map

 Open `index.html` in a browser to see the results.